American Indian Artists and Indigenous Market Vendors

 Weather policy

 We ask our Artist Vendors to help us keep the venue clean.
-We invite everyone to clean up immediately after the animals.
-Potty bags are available at the small green storage house between the stagecoach and the mule barn.
+We invite everyone to clean up immediately after their animals.
+Please bring potty bags and be sure to tie them tightly before throwing them away in the outdoor trash cans.
 Please take your boxes and other large trash items down to the large trash dumpster by the Big Bear Museum.
-Our volunteers can help you carry them there; just let Alica Crook know you need that help.
+Our volunteers can help you carry them there; just let Alicia Crook know you need that help.
 Please pick up your trash each evening and only throw away small items in the trash barrels.
 We want the patrons to use the barrels, so we want to keep them from getting too full.

-This is considered the Eastern Cross Timbers, one of the last old forests in the United States.
+Cleburne is considered the Eastern Cross Timbers ecosystem, one of the last old forests in the United States.
 It is a marker, a meridian that guarded these lands.
-The forest was a very harsh area for people traveling from the east coast to the west.
+The forest was a very harsh area for people traveling from the East Coast to the West.
 The Spaniards called it the Devil’s Forest, and others have called it the “cast iron” forest.
-The oak trees were so dense they would break knives trying to cut through a trail.
+The oak trees and briars were so dense that they would break knives trying to cut through a trail.
 Native people who traveled from California to Texas recognized the 97th meridian as a natural boundary.
-Parts of the property are Federally protected wetlands with nesting Bald Eagles, so we want to be especially mindful of the importance of this land.
+Parts of the property are federally protected wetlands with nesting Bald Eagles, so we want to be especially mindful of the importance of this land.

-The Big Bear Museum and Doug Harmon Museum are on the property, near the area where our youth artists will be.
-The Museum entrance fees are $5 for adults and $2 for children.
-The artifacts in the Museum have been directly donated by Native families who have requested the museum care for the safety of their items.
+The Big Bear Museum and Doug Harmon Museum are on the property.
+The museum’s entrance fees are $5 for adults and $2 for children.
+The artifacts in the Museum have been donated directly by Native families who have requested that the museum care for their items for their safety.
+We have had extensive discussions with the museum caretakers and appreciate their sincerity in their efforts to represent these pieces entrusted to them by Native families.

 The food vendors and Native Tacos are next to the lake near the Star Pavilion.
-The Old Gringo Boot company may set up a sale our weekend in the Star Pavilion; take a moment to check them out.
-The IIA headquarters will be in the Office by the stagecoach.
-In case of emergency, notify one of the staff members who work for the museum riding in the small jeeps/kabotas They have direct access to paramedics and fire and police assistance.
+In case of emergency, notify one of the staff members who works for the museum riding in the small jeeps/kabotas.
+They have direct access to paramedics and fire and police assistance.

 Everything you find in a big town is in Cleburne, Texas.
-Nationally recognized restaurant chains as well as locally owned yummy choices.
+Nationally recognized restaurant chains, as well as locally owned yummy choices.
 We love buying groceries from H-E-B located at 600 W HENDERSON CLEBURNE, TX 76033-4830; they have been generous sponsors to the Museum and our organization.
-Other needs you may have for equipment and tools are available at Harbor Freight located at 1663 W Henderson St, Suite 4, Cleburne, TX 76033.
+Other equipment and tools you may need are available at Harbor Freight, located at 1663 W Henderson St, Suite 4, Cleburne, TX 76033.

-Our venue also has plenty of camping available for a reasonable charge.
+Our venue also offers plenty of camping for a reasonable fee.
 You must register for camping even if you are camping in your car.
 Security is essential during our event.
-The gates will be open throughout the night.
-Our volunteers stay on site, and the Sheriff’s department patrols the grounds several times a night.
+The gates will be open throughout the night, but several of our volunteers will stay on site.
+The Sheriff’s department patrols the grounds several times a night, so don’t be alarmed if you see cars coming through the venue.

 What makes us different?